dote7ant/dote7ant/README.md

 # 👋 Hello, I'm Antony

 ## 💫 About Me
-I'm currently working on automation for an ongoing solar analysis project using Python and Tableau.
+I’m spearheading automation for a comprehensive solar energy analysis project, utilizing Python and Tableau to streamline data collection, visualization, and forecasting processes.
+I aim to optimize energy efficiency by leveraging cutting-edge technology for dynamic reporting and insights.

 ## 🚀 Tech Stack